 Thiviya Navaratnam has been supporting the PEARL team since 2016.
 She currently works in financial inclusion at Women’s World Banking, the global non-profit devoted to giving low-income women access to the financial tools and resources to economically empower themselves.
 She holds a master’s degree in international and development economics from Fordham University.
 She is an advocate for Tamil rights in Sri Lanka as well as immigrant and human rights domestically and internationally.
 Thiviya is based in New York City.

 Athavarn Srikantharajah joined PEARL in early-2018 as project manager for the team.
 In his role he supports the operations, administration, and growth of the organization.
 Athavarn is currently completing his Bachelor’s of Social Science in Sociology at the University of Ottawa as a McCall MacBain Loran Scholar (16′).
-He currently works at CIVICUS, a global alliance of civil society organisations, as an advocacy intern in their membership and networks team.
+He currently works at CIVICUS, a global alliance of civil society organisations, as their Youth Community Building Intern in their membership and networks team.
 He previously worked at a refugee policy organisation as a communications associate, as a teaching assistant, and as a community worker.
 Athavarn is based in Ottawa, Toronto, and Johannesburg.

 People for Equality and Relief in Lanka (PEARL) is 501(c)3 non-profit organization advocating for justice and self-determination for the Tamil people in the North-East of Sri Lanka.